-Zhanna L. Malekos Smith, JD, is a visiting fellow with Carnegie Council for Ethics in International Affairs and a non-resident fellow at the UN Institute for Disarmament Research.
+Zhanna L. Malekos Smith, JD, was a visiting fellow with Carnegie Council for Ethics in International Affairs.
+She is a non-resident fellow at the UN Institute for Disarmament Research.
 Additionally, she is a senior associate with the Aerospace Security Project and Strategic Technologies Program at the Center for Strategic and International Studies (CSIS) and a fellow with the Army Cyber Institute at the U.S. Military Academy at West Point.

 Previously, Malekos Smith was an assistant professor in the Systems Engineering Department at West Point and a professor of cyber warfare studies with the U.S. Air War College.
 Her expertise spans cybersecurity, aerospace security, emerging technologies, and international security.
 Malekos Smith has appeared on CNN, NBC, and her commentary has appeared in the Los Angeles Times, Politico, Nature, Physics Today, and elsewhere.